Understanding Sentences from Multiple Perspectives with Multi-Head Attention

 Finally, this consolidated information is used to represent the sentence's meaning.

-Multi-Head Attention is a crucial component that helps Transformer models understand sentences more precisely.
+is a key component that enables Transformer models

 In the next lesson, we'll apply what we've learned so far to solve a simple quiz.